 After some uneventful opening days, Brentford once against kicked off the season, this time in Division Three, with a derby.
 Barry Tucker got Brentford’s first goal of the season and an own goal from Roger Brown ensured The Bees took the points, and the bragging rights.

 17 August 1991 – Brentford 4 Leyton Orient 3

 A memorable game to start a memorable season.
-Orient winger Ricky Otto tormented Brentford as Orient and The Bees went toe-to-toe.
+Orient winger Ricky Otto tormented Brentford as The Bees went toe-to-toe with the East London side.
 Dean Holdsworth scored an opening day hat-trick and Terry Evans headed in the winner as Brentford got over the line.
 They went on winning and ended the season with the Division Three title.

 13 August 1994 – Plymouth Argyle 1 Brentford 5